Who is the Dragon

-Abzu and Tiamat were the parents of the first gods, Lahmu and Lahamu; their children were Ansar and Kisar, and grandchildren Enu and Ea.
-All the commotion made by the young deities greatly annoyed Abzu and Tiamat, who upon the advice of Mammu, decided to destroy them.
+Abzu and Tiamat were the parents of the first gods, Lahmu and Lahamu.
+Their children were Ansar and Kisar, and grandchildren Enu and Ea.
+All the commotion made by the young deities greatly annoyed Abzu and Tiamat.
+They upon the advice of Mammu, decided to destroy them.
 When Ea learned of their plot, he used his magical powers to thwart it, and perhaps even killed Abzu.
-The final deliverance, however, was achieved through the son of Ea, Marduk.
+Marduk, the son of Ea achieved the final deliverance.

 When Tiamat opened her jaws to swallow him Marduk launched a mighty wind right into her mouth, so she could not close it, shot an arrow into her stomach and slew her.
 He took her followers captive, and fastened upon his own breast the tablets of destiny-the wedding gift of Tiamat to Kingu.
 Then he sliced her carcass in two halves; out of one he made heaven, from the other he formed earth.
 On the earth, he formed humankind from the blood of Kingu before returning to his temple in Babylon.

-In another version of this legend Tiamat is depicted as a primordial, creation sea-goddess being the power of the ocean waters who begets eleven monsters.
+Another version of this legend depict her as a primordial, creation sea-goddess.
+It was the power of the ocean waters who begets eleven monsters.
 She becomes enraged by the death of her first husband now called Apsu, the underground sweet water, is killed by Enki who cooperated with the gods under the leadership of Marduk.
-In this version Tiamat is reported to have created an exact replica of Apsu, the Esarra.
+In this version Tiamat created an exact replica of Apsu, the Esarra.

-Some think Tiamat is a prototype of Satan.
+Some think it is a prototype of Satan.
 In this instance one might speculate that those thinking this might be over influenced by a Christian background.
-This comment emerges because of another ending of this myth: This is a paradoxical creation myth, even though the chaos-monster was slain and dismembered she remained the body of the universe and was manifest through her children, the gods and goddesses from whom Bel-Marduk received homage.
+This comment emerges because of another ending of this myth.
+This is a paradoxical creation myth.
+Even though the chaos-monster was slain and dismembered she remained the body of the universe.
+Also, it was manifest through her children.
+The gods and goddesses from whom Bel-Marduk received homage.

-In an evolutionary view of Tiamat those who favor the archetypal Satanic view of this primordial deity may be more correct.
+In this view of Tiamat those who favor the archetypal Satanic view of this primordial deity may be more correct.
 Initially her furor began with the murder of Apsu and grew fueled by the desire for revenge.
-Since she was a creator sea-dragon her surviving attributes would be inherited by her children and their children.
+Since she was a creator sea-dragon her children inherit the surviving attributes.
 Even though the deities paid homage to Marduk after he defeated her in their cosmic battle, the future generations might not give him and his successors such homage.